 Let´s start with a trip to Rosenborg Castle.
 It is another place where you can learn about royal history.
 Located in King´s Garden, it also gives you the option for nice strolls in the warmer months (in the winter, the garden is less inviting).

-Rosenborg Castle was built by one of the most famous Scandinavian kings, Christian IV, in the early 17th century and features 400 years of royal art treasures and Royal Regalia – and the Crown Jewels.
+Rosenborg Castle was built by one of the most famous Scandinavian kings, Christian IV, in the early 17th century.
+It features 400 years of royal art treasures and Royal Regalia – and the Crown Jewels.

-Though the Crown Jewels might not be as impressive as the British Crown Jewels, it is well worth a trip.
+Though the Crown Jewels might not be as impressive as the British Crown Jewels, visiting Rosenborg Castle is well worth a trip.
 The interior is well-preserved, and it is interesting to go through.

-- OPENING HOURS MUSEUM: From Tuesday to Sunday from 11 am to 4 pm (Ticket sales ends 30 minutes before closing time), closed: Mondays and 24th, 25th, 31st December and1st January
+- OPENING HOURS: From Tuesday to Sunday from 11 am to 4 pm (Ticket sales end 30 minutes before closing time), closed: Mondays and 24th, 25th, 31st December, and 1st January

 - PRICES: 120 DKK for the Rosenborg Castle, free with your Copenhagen Card.